-They live in the North Sentinel island of the Andaman and Nicobar islands, and they are completely isolated from the rest of the world.
+They live in the North Sentinel island of the Andaman and Nicobar islands.

-They are dark, tall people who hunt, gather, and fish.
-They eat coconuts, wild honey, nuts fruit, and raw animal meat.
+They live in the forest that covers the island and hunt, gather, and fish.
+Their diet includes seafood such as crabs.
+They eat wild honey, nuts, fruit and raw animal meat.
 There appears to be no agriculture among them.
 Their houses are large, having no side walls or decorative materials.
-They wear little clothing.
+They wear almost no clothing with the exception of some headbands and ornaments.
 During hunting they wear leaves and belts as protection, and they use javelins and flat bows and arrows as weapons.
-Music, dancing, and celebrations are known to be part of their culture.
+Music, dancing and celebrations are known to be part of their culture.

 They need basic medical care.

 * Scripture Prayers for the Sentinelese in India.

 Pray that the tribe would be protected from natural disasters.
 The tsunami of 2004 could have devastated them, but they were able to find shelter.
 Throughout history, isolated tribes have often held beliefs that parallel stories from the Bible or that predict the coming of the message of Jesus Christ.
 Pray the Sentinelese would come to follow God even as they are cut off from his messengers.

 Pray for the health of the islanders, who live without the benefit of modern medicine.